GAVEL: Towards Rule-Based Safety Through Activation Monitoring: Introduction

 \item \textbf{Rule-Based Detection Framework:} Building on CEs, we propose \textbf{GAVEL}\footnote{\textbf{GAVEL}: \textit{Governance via Activation-based Verification and Extensible Logic}}, a framework that expresses safety and policy constraints as logical rules over CE activations.
 This enables practitioners and regulators to (i) configure nuanced constraints without retraining models \textit{or} detectors, (ii) share standardized rulesets across organizations, and (iii) audit model behavior through interpretable rule violations.
 We found that our framework is not only effective, but can also operate alongside LLMs in real-time.

-\item \textbf{Open Resources for the Community:} To catalyze progress, we release code and tools for constructing CEs, collecting activations, composing rules, and detecting violations.
-We further provide an initial CE vocabulary and prototype misuse rulesets as a foundation for industry and academic collaboration, inspired by community-driven threat intelligence in cybersecurity. \end{enumerate}
+\item \textbf{Open Resources for the Community:} To catalyze progress, we release code and tools for constructing CEs, collecting activations, composing rules, and detecting violations.\footnote{Code and data are available at: \url{https://github.com/Offensive-AI-Lab/gavel}} We further provide an initial CE vocabulary and prototype misuse rulesets as a foundation for industry and academic collaboration, inspired by community-driven threat intelligence in cybersecurity. \end{enumerate}

 In summary, our central insight is that LLM behaviors can be detected by decomposing them into independent elemental concepts.
 This not only improves precision but also decouples activation engineering (constructing activation datasets) from safety configuration (defining rules).
 As a result, GAVEL enhances practicality, interpretability, and community involvement in AI safety.